binghe/Acrobat-Actions/README.md

 ## Compatibility with Adobe® Acrobat®

-All files were exported from Acrobat® Pro DC 2015 (Mac, Simplified Chinese), they should also work in other versions.
-For Acrobat in other UI languages, some Chinese keywords may have to be changed.
+Use files in "zh-cn" for Acrobat® Pro DC 2015 in Simplified Chinese; use files in "en" for Acrobat® Pro DC 2015 in English.
+For Acrobat® Pro in other UI languages, some keywords in the actions may have to be changed.

 The (Custom) Commands are new features since DC 2015, as single-step Actions.
 They're not supported in XI and prior versions.